 If it says the employee ‘may be fit for work’, employers should discuss any changes that might help the employee return to work (for example, different hours or tasks).
 The employee must be treated as ‘not fit for work’ if there’s no agreement on these changes.

 Employers can take a copy of the fit note.
 The employee should keep the original.

-If employees are off work for 28 days or less, they do not need to give their employer a fit note or other proof of sickness from a medical professional.
+If employees are off work less than 7 days they do not need to give their employer a fit note or other proof of sickness from a medical professional.

 When they return to work, their employer can ask them to confirm they’ve been off sick.
 This is called ‘self-certification’.
 The employer and employee will agree on how the employee should do this.
 They might need to fill in a form or send details of their sick leave by email.

 Statutory holiday entitlement is built up (accrued) while an employee is off work sick (no matter how long they’re off).

 Any statutory holiday entitlement that is not used because of illness can be carried over into the next leave year.
 If an employee is ill just before or during their holiday, they can take it as sick leave instead.

 An employee can ask to take their paid holiday for the time they’re off work sick.
 They might do this if they do not qualify for sick pay, for example.
 Any rules relating to sick leave will still apply.